abouthugo/100day/README.md

 ### Day 16: Fetch vs Axios vs jQuery AJAX vs XMLHttpRequest

-**Progress:** Fetching data can be done in a variety of ways, too many for me to remembet honestly.
+**Progress:** Fetching data can be done in a variety of ways, too many for me to remember honestly.
 This is the reason why I decided to refresh on some of the options I have and compare them in one simple page.
 For this day I used fetch, axios, jQuery Ajax and XMLHttpRequest to send a get request to a random design quote API.
 Then, once the data had been fetch the quotes is updated.

 **Thoughts:** Today's lesson was very useful even though it felt really lightweight.
 I think that whenever I have my doubts about fetching some data from an API I will find myself looking back at the examples I coded for today.